LuigiPower/allennlp-bimpm-trecqa/README.md

 ```
 ```
 return Instance(fields)
-To be able to use a custom Dataset Reader in both a JSONNET le or a training script, the reader must be registered with a name using an AllenNLP decorator:
+To be able to use a custom Dataset Reader in both a JSONNET file or a training script, the reader must be registered with a name using an AllenNLP decorator:
 ```
 ```